 The amounts reported in the table on page 66 represent tax reimbursements for certain Named Executive Officers.
 All amounts for 2024 are related to business use of the Company aircraft.
-No Named Executive Officer is provided a tax reimbursement for personal use of aircraft, but Named Executive Officers are provided a tax reimbursement for business purposes.
+No Named Executive Officer is provided a tax reimbursement for personal use of aircraft, but Named Executive Officers are provided a tax reimbursement for taxes incurred when a spouse or significant other travels for business purposes.
 These taxes are incurred because of the IRS's extremely limiting rules concerning business travel by non-employees.
 It is sometimes necessary for spouses or significant others to accompany Named Executive Officers to business functions.
 In contrast to personal use, the Company does not believe an employee should pay personally when spousal or significant other travel is required or important for business purposes.